nicolasff/webdis/README.markdown

 * MULTI/EXEC/DISCARD/WATCH are disabled at the moment; find a way to use them.
 * Drop privileges on startup.
 * Add logs.
+* Support POST of raw Redis protocol data, and execute the whole thing.
+This could be useful for MULTI/EXEC transactions.
 * Enrich config file:
 	* Provide timeout (this needs to be added to hiredis first.)
 * Multi-server support, using consistent hashing.